 Thankfully, there are excellent, natural options available so you can begin to address your back pain without having to wait until you give birth:

-- Exercise – staying active throughout your pregnancy can help to keep your back and abdomen strong and reduce the severity and frequency of back pain symptoms.
+Staying active throughout your pregnancy can help to keep your back and abdomen strong and reduce the severity and frequency of back pain symptoms.
 Exercises that are typically considered safe during pregnancy include walking, swimming, yoga (be sure to let your instructor know you’re expecting so they can modify any poses if needed) and pedaling on a stationary bicycle.

-- Mind your posture – as your belly grows, you may begin to slouch without even noticing.
+As your belly grows, you may begin to slouch without even noticing.
 Take a moment to notice your posture while you’re standing, sitting, and lying down.
 Try to prevent your shoulders from rounding forward and your lower back from pushing forward.
 You might use a pillow or rolled-up towel for extra lumbar support while sitting.
 When sleeping on your side, placing a pillow or two between your bent knees can also help reduce the strain on your back.
 Use proper form while lifting things (lift with your legs!), and avoid wearing high-heeled shoes.

-- Stress management – if your back pain is related to stress, there are many tools you can use to help cope better.
+If your back pain is related to stress, there are many tools you can use to help cope better.
 Talk to a trusted friend or find a counselor, try meditation, listen to your favorite music, or draw a warm bath for yourself to relax in.

-- Pregnancy massage – some massage therapists are trained to provide prenatal massage.
+Some massage therapists are trained to provide prenatal massage.
 This can help with sore muscles and tender spots that arise during pregnancy.

-- Chiropractic care – when you look down the list of common back pain causes during pregnancy, all of them can be connected with spinal misalignment.
+When you look down the list of common back pain causes during pregnancy, all of them can be connected with spinal misalignment.
 Gentle chiropractic adjustments can help to restore normal alignment, bringing you natural relief.
 When the spine is aligned correctly, the vertebrae, muscles, ligaments, and nerves can all function better, leading to a reduction in back pain.

 Back Pain Relief During Pregnancy Starts with the Neck

 Since so many changes are happening at once during pregnancy, having a chiropractor who can help you sort through what may be causing your back pain is essential.
-Upper cervical chiropractic care is a branch of the chiropractic profession that is especially well-suited during pregnancy because it is gentle and specific.
+Upper cervical chiropractic care is a branch of the chiropractic profession that is helpful during pregnancy because it is gentle and specific.
 Gentle adjustments are imperative due to the loosening of ligaments that happens from the release of pregnancy hormones.
 Upper cervical chiropractic care focuses on restoring the alignment of the uppermost vertebra in the spine, the atlas (C1).
-The atlas balances the head, and when the head is not in its neutral position, the rest of the back is forced to compensate.
+The atlas balances the head, and when the head is not in its neutral position, the rest of the back would compensate.
 This issue often exists pre-pregnancy, but as your body changes and prepares for birth, it can magnify the intensity of back pain.

 Relief of back pain in pregnancy often starts with a simple consultation with an upper cervical chiropractor.
-During this consultation, the doctor will take the time to understand your condition, explain how they can help, and provide care that is tailored for your needs.
+During this consultation, the doctor will take the time to understand your condition, explain how they can help, and provide care that is specific for your needs.
 Use our website to locate a practitioner in your area so you can spend more time enjoying your pregnancy and less time focusing on your back pain.